raccodes09/ci-pp2-project/README.md

     - the website was easy to navigate
     - the colors worked well together
     - the layout and structure of the questions made the intention clear
-    - Would benefit from a scorecard saving previous user scores
+    - would benefit from a scorecard saving previous user scores
-    -
+    - more questions

 ## Performance